cheunjm/harvard-courses/project/Final/README.md

 ### Working Forward Mode Implementation
 You must have a working forward mode implementation.
-Your library should be able to be used on real functions of one more more variable.
+Your library should be able to be used on real functions of more than one variable.

 #### Minimum Package Requirements
 * The software should be available for download from your GitHub organization.